 Jacky and Xiao Jie waited for the girls to cross the streets before beginning their tour.

-In the next couple of days, Jacky found out more about the three girls’ background.
+In the next couple of days, Jacky found out more about the three girls’ backgrounds.
 Most of their family members lived together, but the three girls decided to break out on their own several years ago.
 They ended up moving in together instead.

 Jacky stayed at the town for another week before deciding to leave.
 He came to love the little town that he didn’t want to leave anymore, but he knew he shouldn’t let everyone who cared for him down, so he decided to stop his wandering also.
 The three girls were happy for his final decision, knowing he had sorted out his problems already.
 Their departure was by the seaside where they first met, except not exactly at the cliff, but to the side road leading out of town.